SMTMSbyMET/smtms/README.md

     Only commands listed below are usually needed:

 ####3.1 Open Git Shell and browse to the directory of project StatisticalMechanics
-        if you clone StatisticalMechanics in the suggested path, you only need to input "cd StatisticalMechanics"
+        if you clone StatisticalMechanics in the suggested path, you only need to input "cd smtms"

 ####3.2 Use